StoneSongLucky/StoneSongLucky.github.io/_pages/about.md

 # 🔥 News
 - *2024.11*: &nbsp;🎉🎉 Zhang Tian won the Second Prize in the Huawei Cup Graduate Mathematical Modeling Competition.
 - *2024.06*: &nbsp;🎉🎉 Congratulations to Li Chengxi, Zhang Kai, Gou Pengfei and Gou Yi on obtaining their master's degrees.
-During their postgraduate period, they published three papers, won three postgraduate innovation projects and won the third prize in the Asia-Pacific Mathematical Modeling Competition.
+During their postgraduate period, they published three papers, won 3 postgraduate innovation projects and the third prize in the Asia-Pacific Mathematical Modeling Competition.
 - *2023.09*: &nbsp;🎉🎉 Congratulations to Li Lin and Qiu Lianpeng on winning the Excellent Master's Thesis Awards.
 - *2023.06*: &nbsp;🎉🎉 Congratulations to Li Lin, Qiu Lianpeng, Zhang Yin and Xiong Chuanchao on obtaining their master's degrees.
-During their postgraduate period, they published six SCI papers, won three postgraduate innovation projects and won the third prize in the National Mathematical Modeling Competition.
+During their postgraduate period, they published 6 SCI papers, won 3 postgraduate innovation projects and the third prize in the National Mathematical Modeling Competition.
 - *2022.06*: &nbsp;🎉🎉 Congratulations to Wu Ziteng and Chen Yunqing on obtaining their master's degrees.
-During their postgraduate period, they published two papers and won one postgraduate innovation project.
+During their postgraduate period, they published 2 papers and won 1 postgraduate innovation project.
 - *2021.06*: &nbsp;🎉🎉 Congratulations to Li Lingxuan on obtaining the master's degree.
-During the postgraduate period, published two SCI papers.
+During the postgraduate period, he published 2 SCI papers.

 # 📝 Publications